 - All small particles in a fluid jiggle around due to being kicked by fluid molecules and other particles.
-This makes them move in "random walks". - Diffusion: randomly moving particles spread out from places where there are many (high concentration) to places where there are few (low concentration). - Density gradient: in very dense regions, particles push out on each other and spread faster.
+This makes them move in "random walks". - Diffusion: randomly moving particles spread out from places where there are many (high concentration) to places where there are few (low concentration). - Density gradient: in very dense regions, particles push out on each other and spread faster to less-dense regions